wizelineacademy/itesm-socioformador-ago-dec-2023-team-03/README.md

 ### Enhanced Security
 - **Data Privacy**: Strict protocols to safeguard your confidential conversations.
-- **Controlled Access**: Comprehensive user management to ensure secure access.
+- **Controlled Access**: Comprehensive user management to ensure secure access and budget limited usage.

 ### Versatility and Scalability
 - **Multiple AI Integration**: Compatible with a range of Large Language Models (LLMs) like ChatGPT, Bard, etc.